SvetlanaM/margetova.eu/Readme.md

 <table>
 <tr>
 <td>
-  One of the versions of my personal website for promotion my work, services and projects.
+  One of the versions of my personal website for promotion of my work, services and projects.
 This is old project.
 </td>
 </tr>
 </table>